Skip to main content

 Can I add a logo to a receipt?

 Yes, and you should.
-A logo'd receipt looks professional, is harder to fake, and reinforces the buyer's recognition of your business when they pull it out of a file six months later.
+A logo'd receipt looks professional and helps the buyer recognize your business when they pull it out of a file later.
 Issueable supports logo upload on every receipt template; the logo is embedded in the PDF so it travels with the file.

 Related Articles